fricklerhandwerk/module-sources/README.md

     disko = "${config.sources.disko}/module.nix";
     # the `sources` module could also be implicitly built-in for convenience
     sources = lib.modules.sources.module;
-    # modules shipped with NixOS can be a supplied via `specialArgs` in the NixOS-specific `evalModules` wrapper
+    # modules shipped with NixOS could be supplied explicitly via `specialArgs` in the NixOS-specific `evalModules` wrapper
     nginx = nixos.services.nginx;
   };